Allergies in Dogs & Cats: Triggers, Prevention, & Treatment

 We hope you found this guide helpful!
 If you have specific questions about allergies in dogs and cats (whether it’s regarding food allergies, seasonal allergies, or other types of allergies in cats and dogs) our team is here for you.

-Sploot Veterinary Care is a primary & urgent pet care clinic with multiple clinic locations.
+Sploot Veterinary Care is a primary & urgent pet care clinic with multiple clinic locations, operating for extended hours.
 Book a visit online or through the Sploot Vets app.
-We accept same-day appointments and urgent-intake appointments.
+We accept same-day appointments and urgent drop-off appointments.

 Till next time, we’re with you every pounce of the way!